rprichard/winpty/misc/console-handles.md

 ### <a name="win7inh">Windows 7 inheritability [win7inh]</a>

- * Calling `DuplicateHandle(h, FALSE)` on an inheritable console handle produces an inheritable handle.
+ * Calling `DuplicateHandle(bInheritHandle=FALSE)` on an inheritable console handle produces an inheritable handle.
 According to documentation and previous releases, it should be non-inheritable.

  * Calling `SetHandleInformation` fails on console handles.